martinfehrs/whirl/README.md

 - regular expressions as comparsion objects

 ## Simple Example
-Reading sequential data from an input stream provided by a sensor or a file.
+Reading sequential measurement data from an input stream provided by an input device.
 The full example can be found in the examples directory.

 The EBNF we want to represent is: